 Melville Child Victims Act and Sexual Misconduct Coverage and Defense

-Hurwitz Fine recently spearheaded the Child Victims Act “50 State Compendium” in partnership with The Harmonie Group.
-Lead by Andrea Schillaci, the compendium answers the following questions for each state across the US:
+As part of its extensive knowledge in this practice area, Hurwitz Fine spearheaded the Child Victims Act “50 State Compendium” in partnership with The Harmonie Group.
+To access the compendium, click here.

 - 05/25/22: Adult Survivors Act Signed into Law by Governor Hochul

 - 01/14/22: Adult Survivors Act Passes NYS Senate Judiciary Committee